TaitoUnited/wordpress-template/README.md

     > Try to synchronize your work with other developers to avoid conflicts.
 You can easily overwrite changes of another developer when you push your local database changes to git.

-    > WARN: If the production/staging database contains some confidential data like personally identifiable information of customers, you should never take a full database dump of production/staging data for development purposes.
+    > WARN: If production/staging database contains some confidential data like personally identifiable information of customers, you should never take a full database dump of production/staging data for development purposes.
 Or if you do, data should be anonymized carefully.

 Start a shell on a container: